FHArchive/StegStash/README.md

 ## Roadmap
 For completed components, see the changelog (link below)

-- homoglyphs

-  add option to use mapping and otp to encode data
 - fileappend

   can probably append to all sorts of formats so investigate this more